 Visit our guide for even more dog-friendly walks in Sussex.

 Dungeness is a tiny village located on Europe’s largest shingle bank.
 It’s also the closest thing the UK has to a desert with its huge expanses of pebble plains.
 In the summer, Dungeness can get very hot for dogs as the pebbles can become scorching underfoot.
 In winter, in spite of its exposed beauty and long beach, there are still dog-friendly places to go to escape the worst of the weather.
 There are two pubs, The Britannia Inn and The Pilot, that both welcome dogs and serve hot meals to remember.
-At the weekends, Dungeness Station Café is open and you can catch the narrow-gauge steam train on the Romney, Hythe and Dymchurch Railway.
+At the weekends, Dungeness Station (which has a small restaurant) is open and you can catch the narrow-gauge steam train on the Romney, Hythe and Dymchurch Railway.
 This part of Kent is very dog-friendly during the wintertime.

 Why your dog will love it: There are heaps of bunny rabbits to spot.
 Just keep your pooch on the lead!